lpil/dogma/docs/rules.md

 ### FunctionArity

-A rule that disallows functions with arity greater than 4, meaning a function may not take more than 4 arguments.
+A rule that disallows functions and macros with arity greater than 4, meaning a function may not take more than 4 arguments.

 By default this function is considered invalid by this rule: